kupehtci/DOCUMENTATION/AWS/AWS - Cloudfront.md

     --paths "/index.html"
 ```

+---
+# Certificates

+For assigning certificates to CloudFront using an AWS ACM, the certificate needs to be **created in us-east-1 region** independently of the CloudFront origin resources' Region.

+---

 # WAF

 Cloudfront can be integrated with a Web Application Firewall[^2] and adds an extra layer of security: